iTwin/iTwinUI/.changeset/gold-balloons-knock.md

 ---
-"@itwin/itwinui-react": minor
+"@itwin/itwinui-react": patch
 ---

 The expandable `SearchBox` now shows a regular-sized button in the collapsed state.
-Previously, it used to be a square button.
+Previously, it used to incorrectly be a square button.